HimadriDas0924/JS_Revision_1/11_classes_and_oops/oops_notes.md

 4. `The New Object is returned`: if the constructor function `explicitely doesn't return a non-primitive value (eg: object, array, function, etc..)`, then newly created object is returned.

-- **NOTE**: if we explicitely returns a primitive value(number, string, Boolean, etc), then constructor function not return that value, rather return the new object created.
+- **NOTE 1**: if we explicitely returns a primitive value(number, string, Boolean, etc), then constructor function not return that value, rather return the new object created.

+- **NOTE 2**: newly created object is only returned by default, if we're calling the constructor function using 'new' keyword.
+If we call the constructor function without 'new' keyword, then 'this' rep global object and value of this is not returned by default.

 ```javascript